 Annyeong yeorobun!!!
-So, we are officially kicking off our month long anti-Valentine celebration here in our blog… Just kidding!
-We are all about spreading love and good vibes, that’s why I have decided to give you an early Heart’s Day gift… a Grumpy Flashback feature of Moon Lovers: Scarlet Heart Ryeo!
+So, we are officially kicking off our month-long anti-Valentine celebration here in our blog… Just kidding!
+We are all about spreading love and good vibes, that’s why I have decided to give you an early Heart’s Day gift… a Flashback Sessions feature of Moon Lovers: Scarlet Heart Ryeo!
 It’s a perennial favorite of all of us suckers for melo-romance, and also a gateway drama for some millennial K-drama fans.
-Despite it’s notorious ending, Moon Lovers was a great fusion sageuk overall.
+Despite its notorious ending, Moon Lovers was a great fusion sageuk overall.
 So let’s begin!

 Yes, this line was what convinced me to watch this show… Kim Sung-kyun uttered this line in the pilot episode in the present timeline as an unnamed street dweller listening to Go Ha-jin (IU) while she ranted about her present struggles.
 I thought this was a fun drama because of its eye-candy ensemble cast, but I was completely wrong.
 Every letter of this show spelled misery.

 Moon Lovers: Scarlet Heart Ryeo was a K-drama based on the Chinese novel Bu Bu Jing Xin by Tong Hua that aired from August to November 2016 for 20 episodes.
-It was one of the best dramas of 2016 that was well received by international fans, but only had an average ratings performance in South Korea.
-I remembered choosing Moonlight Drawn by the Clouds over this, but decided to jump ship because of Lee Joon-ki.
+It was one of the best dramas of 2016 that was well received by international fans but only had an average rating performance in South Korea.
+I remembered choosing Moonlight Drawn by the Clouds over this, but decided to jump ship because of Lee Joon-gi.
 No ragrets!

 Please know that it was really hard to choose what OST to feature in this segment!
 Moon Lovers: Scarlet Heart Ryeo came up with epic original soundtracks, which I believe was one of this drama’s major strengths.
 Forgive my weak heart, but all I can embed for you is my all-time favorite Moon Lovers OST, but you should definitely check out the others, too! ㅋㅋㅋ